Flavor of Love season 2: Reunion: After the Lovin'

 The twenty-one women from the second season reunite on stage.
 La La hosts once again.
 She introduces all the girls (with the exception of Deelishis and New York, who arrive later, and Eye'z and Payshintz, who did not show up).
-After this introduction, La La asks Saaphyri and H-Town to come up on stage and discuss the fight they had, after showing the tape of it.
-Saaphyri says H-Town threw flowers at her, meaning she couldn't do anything about it.
+After this introduction, La La asks Saaphyri and H-Town to come up on stage and discuss the "bed-fight" they had, after showing the tape of it.
+Saaphyri says she regrets it looking back on it, however, H-Town threw flowers at her, meaning she couldn't do anything about it.
 Saaphyri later admits to having gone to anger management classes, in consideration of Flav saying she was too violent.
 She later says she got a certificate, which amuses everyone.
+H-Town also states that looking back on it, she regrets it, but maintains that Saaphyri hit her first.
 Later, Goldie from the first season makes an appearance.
-She asks Krazy why she thought New York was her friend and says that Somethin is strong for dealing with what happened with her on the show.
+She asks Krazy why she thought New York was her friend, explains to Krazy that when she was on season one with New York, that she and New York were cool with one and other, but she knew that she and New York were never friends.
+Goldie says that Somethin is strong for dealing with what happened with her on the show.
 She also asks Bootz, Buckwild, and Like Dat to do their booty dancing again from the fourth episode.
 After entertaining the crowd, La La, and the girls, Flavor Flav appears.
 La La asks Krazy to come up on stage, and she asks if Krazy thought being on the show helped or hurt her career.
 She says "it helped us all in our own way."
 Next, Krazy sings for Flav and appears to have mostly negative receptions.